breart/atlassian-connect-core/README.md

 Instead of using `plugin:install` you can perform actions manually.

-To copy all publishes you should use following commands:
+To copy all the publishes you should use the following command:

 ```
-artisan vendor:publish --provider="AtlassianConnectCore\ServiceProvider"
+php artisan vendor:publish --provider="AtlassianConnectCore\ServiceProvider"
 ```

 To copy only specific publish you must call this command with option `--tag`.
-Value can be `public` (to copy assets), `views` and `config`.
+The value can be `public` (to copy assets), `views` and `config`.

 ## Workflow

 ### Add-On Configuration

 After copying publishes you can see the file `config/plugin.php` in your application.
 Please, use this configuration file to change add-on properties.

 ### Default routes

-The following routes registered by default
+The following routes are registered by default:

 * `GET /atlassian-connect.json` descriptor contents
 * `POST /installed` add-on installed callback